teguhraisrahmadi/gcp-building-apps/README.md

 32. Config for TODO code record.js.
 <br> ![Capture](Material/36.png) <br>

 33. And then we create key for serviceaccountkey.json from google cloud platform.
-This key we use for acces gcs to create any object to there.
+This key we use for access gcs to create any object to there.
 Go to service account menu.
 And then click create service account.
 <br> ![Capture](Material/37.png) <br>

 34. Fill any requirement to the field.
 <br> ![Capture](Material/38.png) <br>

 35. Select role for this service.
-You can follow the below this capture.
+You can follow the option below this capture.
 Then continue.
 <br> ![Capture](Material/39.png) <br>

 36. Just field Service account users role.
 Field your google cloud account who develop back-end program in compute engine (exp, user@gmail.com).
 Then click done.